prataprc/prataprc.github.io.v1/_contents/parser-combinator-composition.rst

         `\[[0-9]{2}/[a-zA-Z]{3}/[0-9]{4}:[0-9]{2}:[0-9]{2}:[0-9]{2}\]`,
         "TIMESTAMP")

-``ytm`` can parse any timestamp in the log file as long as it follows the same pattern.
+``ytm`` can parse any time-stamp in the log file as long as it follows the same pattern.

 **comma-separated-values**